zayabarrini/cinema/Analysis/UK.md

 Harry Potter is not a hero because he defeats Voldemort.
 He is a hero because he **faces the void of death** and **chooses to live** despite the lack that structures his being.

-You:

-List of Delirium, telepathy, Body dismorphia, other psychotic phenomenon in Harry Potter
+# List of Delirium, telepathy, Body dismorphia, other psychotic phenomenon in Harry Potter

-ChatGPT:

 The *Harry Potter* series is rich with moments that resemble **psychotic phenomena**, including **delirium, telepathy, body dysmorphia**, and other altered states of perception.
 Many of these can be interpreted through a psychoanalytic or Lacanian lens as encounters with the **Real**, disruptions of the **Symbolic Order**, or distortions of the **Imaginary**.